Quasiprobabilities in quantum thermodynamics and many-body systems: Measuring quasiprobabilities

 As pictorially represented in Fig.~\ref{fig:interferometric_scheme}, the working principle of the scheme is to initialize the auxiliary system $\mathcal{A}$ in the state $|0\rangle_{\mathcal{A}}\langle 0|$ where we denote with $\ket{i}_{\mathcal A}$ the eigenstates of the Pauli matrix $\sigma^z_{\cal A}$ for the auxiliary system $\mathcal A$ ($i=0,1$).
 We then perform a Ramsey interferometric scheme on $\mathcal{A}$~\cite{RamseyPR1950,foot2005atomic}.
 Between the application of both the Hadamard $U_{\rm Had}=2^{-1/2}(\sigma^x_{\cal A}+\sigma^z_{\cal A})$ and $\sigma^x_{\cal A}$ gates, and the final projective measurement of $\mathcal{A}$ (with respect to the observables $\sigma^x_{\mathcal{A}}$, $\sigma^y_{\mathcal{A}}$), the auxiliary system interacts with the quantum system $\mathcal{S}$ via the conditional (C) gates

 where

-can be thought of as unitary evolution operators corresponding to the effective Hamiltonian $\mathcal{O}_{j}(t_j)$ for a time $u$.
+The latter can be thought as unitary evolution operators corresponding to the effective Hamiltonian $\mathcal{O}_{j}(t_j)$ for a time $u$.
 Moreover, between the two conditional gates $F_{t_1}^{C}$ and $F_{t_2}^{C}$, the quantum system $\mathcal{S}$ undergoes the actual unitary dynamics of the process ruled by the evolution operator $U$.

 The result of implementing the interferometric scheme of Fig.~\ref{fig:interferometric_scheme} is that the reduced state $\rho_{\mathcal{A}}'$ of $\mathcal{A}$, before the final measurement of $\sigma^x_{\mathcal{A}}$ and $\sigma^y_{\mathcal{A}}$, is